 Imagine you’re running a race and you’re running as fast as you can.
 Whether you’re a super fit marathon runner or a couch potato, you can only run as fast as you can.
 And the time on that race is going to reflect that.
 So don’t sweat the score, sweat your fitness!
 Understand what things you can do to improve your GMAT fitness and the score will take care of itself.

 Time trials are really important as you mature in your GMAT progress.
 But at the start, you want to focus on the mastery of skills in an un-timed environment.
 Only once you’ve achieved mastery try to do them ever more quickly.

-Most people spend entirely too much time preparing from the GMAT.
+Most people spend entirely too much time preparing for the GMAT.
 They do so because they’re not getting enough out of their prep time.

 Does this sound familiar?
 Okay, I’m going to do a group of 10 questions, maybe on a timer for 20 minutes.
 Afterwards I’m going to look in the back of the book.
 When I get the problem right I’m going to say, “yeah, I never have to deal with this problem again.”
 When I get it wrong in going to go a little bit further and normally I’m going to find something that I knew but I sort of forgot.
 I’ll say, “You know what I won’t forget that, I’m going to get that right next time.”

 But it doesn’t happen that way, does it?
 That’s a very low-yielding strategy.
 Instead, you need to become responsible and accountable for your learning and Apex shows you the way to do so by not just being reactive to problems but proactively creating problems of your own.